Veridise/veridise-docs/saas/index.md

 sidebar_position: 1
 ---

-Veridise AuditHub is a comprehensive audit environment.
+AuditHub is a comprehensive security and auditing platform.
-It’s an online platform designed to enhance your security audits by offering greater transparency throughout the audit process.
+It is designed to enhance your project's security practices and provide transparency during audits.

 <!-- Check our [User Guide](./guide/usage) to start using our tools. -->